SimCity 4: Awards

-SimCity 4 was chosen as one of IGN's "Editors' Choice" games for January 2003.
+SimCity 4 was chosen as one of IGNs "Editors' Choice" games for January 2003.
 It was also given the Parents' Choice Award by the Parents' Choice Foundation.

 Additional content and releases

 SimCity 4: Rush Hour

 On September 22, 2003, Maxis released an expansion pack for SimCity 4 dubbed Rush Hour.
 The expansion pack enhances the range of transportation facilities available to the player, such as being able to build four-lane avenues and elevated rail networks, as well as allowing them to trace traffic flow, while also allowing them to construct larger civic facilities; some such facilities have greater capacities, but all have increased maintenance costs.
 Additional features with the expansion also included the ability to control vehicles, take on missions that can unlock reward buildings much faster, affect their rating with the city and sometimes acquire a cash bonus, and introduced the ability to change between four architectural styles - three of these focus on architectural styles of American cities of differing eras, while the fourth introduces a new range of contemporary European-inspired architecture.

 On the same day that the expansion pack Rush Hour was released, a bundle pack combining both the main game and the expansion pack was released, entitled SimCity 4 Deluxe Edition.
 On August 25, 2004, Aspyr Media released SimCity 4 Deluxe Edition for Mac OS X.

 A year later, the expansion was released for Mac OS X on September 4, 2004.